litchipi/blog/posts/rust/containers_in_rust/part5.md

 # Setting the container hostname
 A hostname is what identifies our machine compared to every other living on the same network.

-It is used by many different networking softwares, for example `avahi` is a software that streams our hostname in the local network, allowing a command `ssh crab@192.168.0.42` to become `ssh crab@crabcan.local`, the website `http://localhost:80` to `http://crabcan.local`, etc ...
+It is used by many different networking software, for example `avahi` is a software that streams our hostname in the local network, allowing a command `ssh crab@192.168.0.42` to become `ssh crab@crabcan.local`, the website `http://localhost:80` to `http://crabcan.local`, etc ...
-> Check [the official website of avahi](http://avahi.org/) for more informations
+> Check [the official website of avahi](http://avahi.org/) for more information

 In order to differentiate the operations performed by our software contained from the one performed by the host system, we will modify its hostname.